Free Kitchen Hacks eBook

 Using the hand mixer on high will allow you to whip and aerate your potatoes, getting you a light and pillowy texture.

 I like to add cinnamon to mine, too, but this casserole is delicious with or without.
-You can also jazz it up with a dash of all-spice, ground ginger, and nutmeg if you’d like.
+You can also jazz it up with a dash of pumpkin pie spice.

 Next, transfer your fluffy sweet potato to a 9 x 13-inch casserole dish and use a spatula to smooth it out, until it is spread evenly throughout your dish.